 How do I want to respond to being human?
 To waking up a couple billion years into whatever it is that’s going on with the fact that reality is unfolding moment to moment, and just plain refuses to stop even though it’s obviously absurd.

 I realised this is why I’d felt so strongly I needed a month of space just to stop and think.
-Why I’d spent 4 days filling a table with index cards and bad handwriting.
+Why I’d spent a week filling a kitchen table with chopped up index cards and bad handwriting.

 That I am, and must respond to that fact, is a profoundly vexing puzzle.
 It was in the context of that puzzle, that these threads made sense.
 They were hints.